-Our Psychologist would first arrange to meet with you to discuss your difficulties and advise you as to the most appropriate and effective treatment.
-This decision would draw together your expert knowledge of yourself and your needs, together with our expert knowledge of psychological treatments and practice.
+This decision would combine your knowledge of yourself and your needs, and the psychologist’s expert knowledge of psychological treatments and practice.

-Together we will form a treatment plan and take it from there.
-For example, the evidence states that for difficulties such as Obsessive Compulsive Disorder, a Cognitive Behavioural approach to treatment has shown to be highly effective in reducing symptoms.
-However, difficulties related to psychological trauma in the past have been shown to respond well to EMDR treatment.
+Together you form a treatment plan.
+For example, Cognitive Behavioural Therapy (CBT) has shown to be highly effective in reducing symptoms for Obsessive Compulsive Disorder (OCD).
+However, people difficulties related to psychological trauma in the past have been shown to respond well to EMDR treatment.

 All available and appropriate treatment approaches will be discussed with you in detail at assessment.

-Repetitive Transcranial Magnetic Stimulation (rTMS) is an effective, drug-free, non-invasive treatment for depression which uses magnetic stimulation areas of the brain that regulate mood.
+Repetitive Transcranial Magnetic Stimulation (rTMS) is an effective, drug-free, non-invasive treatment.
+It uses magnetic stimulation areas of the brain that regulate mood.

-Is TMS treatment for depression any good compared to antidepressants medication?
+How is TMS treatment for depression compared to antidepressant medication?

-At Oaktree we have seen 90% of our patients getting relief from their depression and anxiety which is higher than any other clinic.
-Antidepressants response rate is only 45- 55% in contrast depending on the research study.
-Call us on 0121 3140330 to request for the results of our results audit.
+At Oaktree, 90% of our patients have gotten relief from their depression and anxiety.
+This is higher than any other clinic.
+On the other hand, the response rate for antidepressants is only 45- 55%, depending on the research study.
+Email us at email@example.com to request our results.

 What happens during a TMS treatment?

-Patients relax in the therapy chair and a ‘paddle’ is placed over the area of their brain which is to be treated.
-It will rest lightly on their scalp throughout treatment.
+A ‘paddle’ is placed over the area of your brain requiring treatment.
+It will rest lightly on your scalp throughout.

-The patient will feel a tapping sensation on their head as the magnetic pulses are delivered.
-It is pain-free and our patients are free to talk, listen to music or just sit back and relax as the treatment is delivered over 30 minutes.
-Afterwards, they are free to go about their normal day, including driving or resuming work.
+You will feel a tapping sensation on your head as the magnetic pulses are delivered.
+It is pain-free and you are free to talk, listen to music, or just sit back and relax.
+Afterwards, you are free to go about your normal day- you can drive and resume work.

 How much does rTMS cost?

-Each session cost starts from £200, you will usually require 20-25 sessions.
+Each session cost starts from £220, and you will usually require 20-30 sessions.

 Are there any side effects?

-Although pain-free, some people find the ‘tapping’ sensation or noise of the magnetic pulses near their head uncomfortable .
+Although pain-free, some people find the ‘tapping’ sensation or noise of the magnetic pulses uncomfortable.

-In research elsewhere, some have reported a light-headed feeling, a mild localised headache, a tingling in the face, jaw or scalp and temporary hearing problems from the noise of the machine.
-Extremely rarely a very small risk of seizures has been reported but never encountered in clinical practice in Europe.
+In research elsewhere, some people have reported a light-headed feeling, a mild localised headache, a tingling in the face, jaw, or scalp, and temporary hearing problems from the noise of the machine.
+A minute risk of seizures has been reported but never encountered in clinical practice in Europe.

 Why hasn’t my GP heard of TMS?

-TMS was accredited by NICE, National Treatment Guidelines and also by the Royal College of Psychiatrists
+TMS has been accredited by NICE, National Treatment Guidelines, and The Royal College of Psychiatrists.

-It is still a relatively new treatment, although research into TMS has been ongoing since the 1980s.
+It is still a relatively new treatment, although research has been ongoing since the 1980s.

-Awareness of TMS is growing but there is still a lack of knowledge amongst some GPs about this pioneering new treatment so please feel free to share the recommendations by NICE with your practitioner.
-We would welcome the chance to talk to any GP or referrer who would like to learn more about TMS to open the opportunity for treatment to more patients.
+Awareness of TMS is increasing but there is still a lack of knowledge amongst some GPs.
+You should share the recommendations by NICE with your practitioner.
+We are also happy to talk to your GP or referrer about TMS to increase their awareness of it.